jaysyrk/vakt-os/README.md

     -netdev user,id=n0 -device e1000,netdev=n0
 ```

-That’s it.
-You’ll land on a PIN setup screen, then the panel.
+That's it.
+You'll land on a PIN setup screen, then the panel.

 Headless, over SSH or from a phone — pick **Vakt OS (serial console)** at the
 GRUB menu and the whole boot is text in your terminal: